-Equally, however, the interviewer must be able to join in the laughter and excitement when happy, humorous or joyful events are recorded; they must take an active interest in the author’s words.
+Equally, however, the interviewer must be able to join in the laughter and excitement when happy, humorous, or joyful events are recorded; they must take an active interest in the author’s words.

 Of course, it goes without saying that interviewers must be able to ask questions, but these need to be the right questions and so a good interviewer will also be someone who listens and thinks ahead.
-They will spot when a story requires more detail, names need to be spelt, chronology explained or when facts are inconsistent.
-In this way, an interviewer helps the author to create their LifeBook by prompting memories, while at the same time keeping the author on topic and focused on the task in hand.
+They will spot when a story requires more detail, names need to be spelled, chronology explained or when facts are inconsistent.
+In this way, an interviewer helps the author to create their LifeBook by prompting memories, while at the same time keeping the author on the topic and focused on the task at hand.